lc525/sensor-temp-humidity-sht40-rs/README.md

 embedded-hal (currently supporting embedded-hal-1.0.0-alpha.6).
 As such, it should also be considered unstable.

-A release is planned for the older, stable version of embedded-hal.
+For a driver version supporting the older, stable version of embedded-hal (0.2.6) please checkout the deps/hal-0.2.6 branch.

 ### Hardware Features